-work that spanned over six centuries of history.
-Its basic architectural design was conceived by Arnolfo di Cambio at the end of the 13th century; the cupola that has made it a symbol for the whole city was created by that genius of the Renaissance, Filippo Brunelleschi.
+Work that spanned over six centuries of history: The Duomo's basic architectural design was conceived by Arnolfo di Cambio at the end of the 13th century; the cupola that has made it a symbol for the whole city was created by the genius of the Renaissance, Filippo Brunelleschi.

 If you want to enjoy the taste of a good gelato or a truly excellent Italian espresso we suggest that you head towards Sant'Ambrogio or Santa Croce where you can find better places with (more) normal prices...

 BARS: GILLI, GIUBBE ROSSE, GALLERY, MOVE ON, EATALY

 RESTAURANTS: REGINA BISTECCA, COQUINARIUS, VINI E VECCHI SAPORI, LO SCUDO

 PUBS: JJ CATHEDRAL, KING GRIZZLY, OLD STOVE PORCELLINO,